Todo Me Recuerda a Ti

-Todo Me Recuerda a Ti (Spanish for "Everything Reminds Me of You") is the sixth studio album by Scottish singer Sheena Easton.
+Todo Me Recuerda a Ti (Spanish for "Everything Reminds Me of You") is the sixth studio album by the Scottish singer Sheena Easton.
 It was released on 23 November 1984 and reissued by Capitol/EMI Latin in 1989.
 This is an album of greatest hits featuring three new tracks ("Ámame", "Una Vez En La Vida", and "Me Gustas Tal Como Eres") all sung in Spanish and geared for the Latin markets.
 "Me Gustas Tal Como Eres", a duet with Mexican star Luis Miguel, was released as the first single and earned Easton a Grammy for Best Mexican-American Performance - 1984.

 The album includes a second single "La Noche Y Tú" ("We've Got Tonight"), a duet with Dyango, a Spanish vocalist.
 It is a cover of Easton's English-language version of the same song, in which she duetted with Kenny Rogers.
 The album also features "Mi Corazón Vuela" ("The Wind Beneath My Wings").

 The album was produced by Greg Mathieson and Juan Carlos Calderón and was certified gold in Mexico and Argentina.

 RT Industries released Todo Me Recuerda a Ti in digital format on 24 July 2019.
 This is the first time it was released since the Capitol/EMI Latin re-issue in 1989.
 On March 29, 2024 U.S. RT Industries with U.K. Cherry Pop Records released a vinyl remastered version of the album pressed on powdered blue vinyl for its 40th anniversary.